 Which pricing strategy should I choose?

-This is one of those questions that we can’t answer for you.
-There are a number of pricing strategies and each one suits certain types of businesses (and not others).
 The biggest factor that will most likely influence your choice of pricing strategy will be the pricing of your competitors and how you plan to position your business in the market.

 The key focus should be sales volume and profit margin, but it’s important to understand the market and competition that your customers will be aware of.
 For a new business it’s important to establish the most appropriate pricing for your section of the market.